mykki92/CI_PP1_FLEETWOOD_STUDIOS/README.md

 | Nav bar does not collapse proportionately when screen reduced to smaller size | Not yet fixed |

 ## Deployment
+The website was deployed using GitHub Pages by following these steps:
+1. In the GitHub repository navigate to the Settings tab
+2. On the left hand menu select Pages
+3. For the source select Branch: master
+4. After the webpage refreshes automaticaly you will see a ribbon on the top saying: "Your site is published at https://mykki92.github.io/CI_PP1_FLEETWOOD_STUDIOS/"

+You can fork the repository by following these steps:
+1. Go to the GitHub repository
+2. Click on Fork button in upper right hand corner

+You can clone the repository by following these steps:
+1. Go to the GitHub repository
+2. Locate the Code button above the list of files and click it
+3. Select if you prefere to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard
+4. Open Git Bash
+5. Change the current working directory to the one where you want the cloned directory
+6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY) 7.Press Enter to create your local clone.

 ## Credits